Hi! My name is Dr. Michele Ross. I’m the author of

 CBD brands that make outrageous claims on their packaging or website like CBD cures cancer instead of science-based education don’t care about your health.

 A celebrity or doctor endorsement also doesn’t mean the CBD product is safe.
 If your doctor offers an opinion on CBD or recommends a product, ask them why they recommend it or how it works, to make sure they are not just getting a kickback.

 6. Does my CBD product include other natural ingredients?

 CBD works best for your wellness needs like sleep when other clinically relevant levels of functional ingredients are in the formula.
 Functional botanicals like ashwagandha, passion flower, and skullcap pair well with CBD.

 Want to dive deeper before buying CBD oil?

 To access the online workshop “How To Choose Your CBD Oil” become a member of Infused Health.
-Save $111 off a lifetime membership here: Infused Health Membership
+Get a lifetime membership here: Infused Health Membership